googleapis/sdk-platform-java/DEVELOPMENT.md

 1. Clone [googleapis](https://github.com/googleapis/googleapis).

-2. Point to local gapic-generator-java
+2. Modify `googleapis/WORKSPACE` to point to local gapic-generator-java

    Normally, googleapis's build pulls in googleapis/gapic-generator-java from the Internet, we need to build a local SNAPSHOT jar first and point googleapis to the SNAPSHOT jar and local copy of the repo.